espidev/ProtectionStones/README.md

     # Set to true to not block server startup for loading the UUID cache.
     # /ps add and /ps remove will not work for offline players until the cache is finished loading.
     async_load_uuid_cache = false

+    # Whether or not to allow regions to have identical names (from /ps name).
+    # If this is set to true, players will have to use numbers after the name if they encounter duplicates.
+    allow_duplicate_region_names = false

     # Time in seconds between /ps view attempts.
     # Can prevent lag from spamming the command.